-SEND students have 1:1 impartial careers interviews at the end of Year 10 and then in Year 11.
-If necessary other 1:1 sessions are arranged plus support with attending interviews, arranging specific taster/bespoke sessions to ensure a smooth transition from school to college/apprenticeship
+SEND students start 1:1 careers interviews at the end of Year 10.
+Further 1:1 sessions are arranged, as well as support with attending interviews, arranging specific taster/bespoke sessions to ensure a smooth transition from school to college/apprenticeship.